-An island layout is one of the most common outdoor kitchen designs.
+An island layout is one of the most common outdoor kitchen designs for the patio or backyard.
 Hailed for its versatility in creating an entertainment hub whether it be poolside, rooftop or in a backyard, it allows guests to gather around on multiple sides to socialize and watch the chef perform culinary magic.
 Islands also offer the option to create a subtle division of the cooking and outdoor entertaining areas with a simple addition of a raised countertop.
-In this way, the chef’s work flow continues while still being a part of the activities.
+In this way, the chef’s work flow continues while still being a part of the activities while cooking outdoors.

 We’ve come up with a list of advantages of having an outdoor kitchen island:

 - Design Flexibility – No back wall?
 No problem!
-An island layout doesn’t require a wall for stability, it’s a simple, free-standing cabinetry unit that consists of one or more cabinets.
+An island layout doesn’t require a wall for stability, it’s a simple, free-standing cabinetry unit that consists of one or more cabinets for the outdoor space.

 - Control Traffic Flow – guests still interact with the chef without interrupting work flow